ibrahim-mohd/PPIS-MDPharma/README.md

    ``` bash
    python 04_generate_sub_pharmacophores.py -j master_pharmacophore.json -min_node 4 -top 30 -ntop_limit 50 -o ./pharma
    ```
+Where we either generate the top max (30 %, 50) graphs/models
 5. **Perform pharmacophore screening**

 We have everything we need to perform the screening in a local database.
 Before proceeding make sure to have a local **pharmer compatible** database ready.
 Refer to the [Database creation section](#Create-local-database-of-ligands-with-pharmer).